-Wilding suggests that such “co-operative competition enables people to act quicker and mobilize things much quicker” as well as lead to innovation.
-“The critical thing,” he adds, “is that it’s also a time of reflection for organizations.”
+Wilding suggests that such “co-operative competition enables people to act quicker and mobilise things much quicker” as well as lead to innovation.
+“The critical thing,” he adds, “is that it’s also a time of reflection for organisations.”

 This fine balancing act between crisis management and longer-term business planning is evident at Sainsbury’s, one of the UK’s leading food retailers, which has collaborated with competitors and suppliers on the UK Government’s Feed the Nation campaign.
 The urgency of the situation focused the leadership’s minds at the company, which doubled its online delivery capacity in a matter of weeks, says Patrick Dunne, Sainsbury’s Director of Group Property, Procurement & Cost Base Transformation.

 Early in the crisis, Sainsbury’s also installed 25,000 protective screens at the tills in its 2,000 stores – a project involving 50 installation teams and five major suppliers in just over two weeks.
 The job would normally have taken three times as long.
 It is one example from “hundreds of projects” where the company has acted decisively and at pace.

 “We’ll be learning and taking the positives of that and seeing how we can embed the decision-making, the effectiveness with which we acted and embedding that for the future,” says Dunne.

 Such decisiveness inevitably raises expectations of a more efficient business world once the immediate health crisis eases.
 But Dunne cautions: “We have reacted hugely efficiently in a crisis, and we have to find the learning from that for the future most definitely.
 However, it’s also like driving a Ferrari in top gear at top speed constantly.
 It’s probably not sustainable.”